-Stephen Yaxley-Lennon – AKA Tommy Robinson, the human turd that won't flush – is asking Donald Trump for "evacuation" from the UK so that he can dodge serving time for contempt of court, which he was convicted of last week.
+Stephen Yaxley-Lennon – AKA Tommy Robinson, the human turd that won't flush – is asking Donald Trump for "evacuation" from the UK so that he can dodge serving time for contempt of court, which he was convicted of last week and sentenced to nine months in prison for today.
 To spell it out: a man who has spent his career demonising refugees who come here to supposedly "impose their own laws" wants to become an asylum seeker to escape British justice.

 In a video on Infowars he begs for safe passage to America because, he says, "I feel like I'm two days away from being sentenced to death in the UK."

 He claims that "it is inevitable; I will be murdered, I will be killed" because British prisons are "controlled by jihadi gangs" (they are not).
 If that sounds at all familiar, it's because the last time Tommy was in prison his hangers-on claimed that he had been moved to a prison where 71 percent of the inmates were Muslim, which – surprise, surprise – turned out to be complete bullshit.